Cognigy/Documentation/docs/en/docs/ai/tools/analytics/analytics-concepts.md

 <div class="divider"></div>

-Analytics Steps are created in Cognigy.AI to track the conversation paths that users are taking when talking to the virtual agent.
+Analytics Steps are created in Cognigy.AI to track the session paths that users are taking when talking to the virtual agent.

 ### Creating a Step